Hamburg U-Bahn: Type DT5

 The Type DT5 was introduced in 2012 to completely renew the current rolling stock.
 By July 2018, 89 of 118 planned units have been built and delivered.
 The Type DT5 is the first type of U-Bahn trains in Hamburg with air-conditioning and open gangways between the cars.
 More DT5 units were ordered than necessary for replacement of all DT2E and DT3E units, in order to enlarge the total number of cars in revenue service to be able to provide additional service in the future.
+By 2023, all ordered DT5 trains had been delivered.